Fuel for Life

 Hyundai gets it – people don’t want to sit in their bathroom and drive down the highway, they want to sit in their posh living room while driving down the road.
 Whether it is an alternative powertrain or not, people want luxury in their car.
 The price of the average vehicle is above $32,000 partially because people keep opting for more luxury.
 The day of the plastic EV to cut costs is gone.
 Hyundai is bringing out a functional SUV with a decent interior and a decent driving range.

-Thankfully, Hyundai got the memo and made their alternative powertrain cars resplendent with new technology and decent interiors.
+Thankfully, Hyundai got the memo and made its alternative powertrain cars resplendent with new technology and decent interiors.
 Luxury should not change when you are creating a green car strategy, only the decarbonization of mobility.

 The details of electric cars are critical in the decision to purchase a new powertrain.
 The Hyundai Kona Electric gets a respectable 258 driving range on a single battery charge.
 We started with 284 driving miles on our Electric drive on Sunset Boulevard toward Santa Monica, CA, up Neil Young and Joni Mitchell’s Topanga Canyon.
 We drove the High-voltage 64 kWh Lithium-ion Polymer battery past the areas of Los Angeles that used to be so filthy it was hard to breathe.
-We were talking about the hurricanes in Florida, and reminisced about the time Tesla did a software update so that the battery could go further, hopefully allowing people to drive out of harm’s way.
+We were talking about the hurricanes in Florida and reminisced about the time Tesla did a software update so that the battery could go further, hopefully allowing people to drive out of harm’s way.
 Hyundai can update the software, or increase the battery usage in case of emergencies through the myhyundai app or a car dealer.

-Competitors of the 2019 Hyundai Kona Electric are the Tesla model 3, Chevy Bolt, Kia Soul, Fiat 500e, and the Nissan Leaf.
+Competitors of the 2019 Hyundai Kona Electric are the Tesla Model 3, Chevy Bolt, Kia Soul, Fiat 500e, and the Nissan Leaf.
 Many would look at the Chevy Bolt as the lead contender against the Hyundai Kona Electric.
 They both use LG Chem cells and have the same wheelbase and length structure of a mid-size CUV.
 I would, however, look at the Nissan Leaf versus the Hyundai Kona electric CUV, IF Hyundai would offer me a certain amount of electricity for free each month with the purchase of a Kona electric.

 2019 Hyundai Kona Electric ~ fuel for life ~ free energy?